Orthogonal Statistical Learning: Sufficient Conditions for Theorems and : Single Index Losses

-\end{corollary} Observe that in both of the bounds in \pref{cor:single_index}, the only problem-dependent parameters that affect the leading term are $\Tsi$ and $\tausi$.
-Importantly, this implies that if the more restrictive parameters $\gammasi,\Lsi,\musi, \Rsi,\dimtwo$ and so forth are held constant as $n$ grows, then they are negligible asymptotically so long as the nuisance parameter can be estimated quickly enough.
-For the square loss this is particularly desirable since $\Tsi=\tausi=1$. \paragraph{Estimation for the first stage} \pref{cor:single_index} provides guarantees in terms of the $L_{4}$ estimation rate for the nuisance parameters, i.e.
+\end{corollary} Observe that for both of the bounds in \pref{cor:single_index}, the only problem-dependent parameters that multiply the target estimation rate $\Rate(\target,\cdots)$ are $\Tsi$ and $\tausi^{-1}$.
+Importantly, this implies that if the more restrictive parameters $\gammasi,\Lsi,\musi, \Rsi,\dimtwo$ and so forth are held constant as $n$ grows, they have negligible impact asymptotically, so long as the nuisance parameter can be estimated quickly enough.
+For the square loss this is particularly desirable, since $\Tsi=\tausi=1$.